jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 Second, it leads to almost accidentally learning the most important interval shapes and sounds all over the fretboard, which is extremely useful for improvising and playing by ear.

-It's especially important to know the root note in each chord shape, since that's how we know where to place the chord.
+It's especially important to know the root notes in each chord shape, since that's how we know where to place the chord.

 ## Notation